 You can either place the pistachio fluff in a large bowl and let people serve themselves.
 Or you can spoon it into individual jars for a beautiful presentation.
 Sprinkle some more toasted coconut on top and you’re done!

-Whether you’re preparing for Easter, Christmas, or another holiday, this Pistachio Fluff needs to be on your holiday menu.
+Whether you’re preparing Easter desserts, Christmas sides, or another holiday meal, this Pistachio Fluff needs to be on your holiday menu.
 So fluffy and delicious!

 See the recipe card below for details on how to make Watergate Salad.
 Enjoy!